-I dreamed, I'm there!
-I had a dazzling memory of my dives in Sipadan, three years ago.
-Today's ones amaze me just as much.
-Turtles, sharks and barracudas are still here!
+I was dreaming about it, I'm here!
+I had kept a dazzling memory of my dives in Sipadan, three years ago.
+The ones today amaze me just as much.
+Turtles, sharks and barracudas are still there!
 It's spectacular.
 And so beautiful!

 Turtles and sharks everywhere

 Ah, Sipadan!
-A dive spot located in Malaysia, off Borneo, truly unique, extraordinary.
-It's very simple: every dive is a quasi-guaranteed meeting with sharks and turtles ...
+A diving spot located in Malaysia, off Borneo, really unique, extraordinary.
+It is quite simple: at each dive, it is the almost guaranteed meeting with sharks and turtles...

 I'm lucky, I still very well, binomial question, like three years ago with Sabrina.

 My new buddy for these dives in Sipadan is Linda.
-She and I soon became very good friends, during this short stay - before, during and after our fabulous dives in Sipadan.
+She and I became fast friends during this short stay - before, during and after our fabulous dives in Sipadan.

 Linda is an experienced diver, who has long been an instructor in the Red Sea.
 She also knows very well the funds of Mauritius because she has family there.

-We were delighted to dive together, after finding that we were "paired" under the water.
-We were able to make our dives last quietly, to the end, independently, without having to worry about the air consumption of the rest of the team.
+We were delighted to dive together, after having noticed that we were well "paired" under water.
+We could make our dives last quietly, until the end, in an autonomous way, without having to worry about the air consumption of the rest of the group.

-Because on a site as fabulous, nothing is more frustrating than having to cut underwater time because of more novice divers who "suck" their air too quickly.
-Today, for example, I am each time up with 90-100 bars still in the tank ...
-Frustrating, I tell you! ! !
-(For those who do not know anything about diving, I had only used up half of my bottle, which was filled at 200 bars.)
+Because on such a fabulous site, nothing is more frustrating than to have to shorten the time underwater because of more novice divers who "suck" their air too quickly.
+Today, for example, I came back up each time with 90-100 bars still in the tank...
+Frustrating, I tell you!
+(For those who don't know anything about diving, I had only used up half of my tank, filled at the beginning to 200 bars).

-In short, I really fell with Linda as a pair.
-On this subject, read my little mood ticket for Plongeur.com Magazine, published in 2010: → The binomial lottery
+In short, I really fell in love with Linda as my partner.
+On this subject, read my little post for Plongeur.com Magazinepublished in 2010: → The diving buddy lottery

 Linda did not know Sipadan.
 She hallucinated.